noperator/siftrank/README.md

 ## Description

-There's power in AI in that you can "throw a problem at it" and get some result, without even fully defining the problem.
-For example, give it a bunch of code diffs and a security advisory, and ask, "Which of these diffs seems most likely to fix the security bug?"
-However, it's not always that easy:
+Got a bunch of data?
+Want to throw it at an LLM to find the most "interesting" stuff?
+If you simply YOLO your data into a ChatGPT session, you'll run into problems:
-- nondeterminism: doesn't always respond with the same result
+- Nondeterminism: Doesn't always respond with the same result
-- context window: can't pass in all the data at once, need to break it up
+- Limited context: Can't pass in all the data at once, need to break it up
-- output contraints: sometimes doesn't return all the data you asked it to review
+- Output contraints: Sometimes doesn't return all the data you asked it to review
-- subjectivity in scoring: has a really hard time assigning a numeric score to an individual item
+- Scoring subjectivity: Struggles to assign a consistent numeric score to an individual item

-We built siftrank to circumvent those issues and solve general ranking problems that are otherwise difficult for LLMs to process.
-See our blog post [siftrank: Use LLMs for Document Ranking](https://bishopfox.com/blog/siftrank-llms-document-ranking) for more background on this technique, and our talk [Patch Perfect: Harmonizing with LLMs to Find Security Vulns](https://www.youtube.com/watch?v=IBuL1zY69tY) to see how we've applied siftrank to offensive security problems.
+`siftrank` is an implementation of the **Sift**Rank document ranking algorithm that uses LLMs to efficiently find the items in any dataset that are most relevant to a given prompt:
+- **S**tochastic: Randomly samples the dataset into small batches.
+- **I**nflective: Looks for a natural inflection point in the scores that distinguishes particularly relevant items from the rest.
+- **F**ixed: Caps the maximum number of LLM calls so the computational complexity remains linear in the worst case.
+- **T**rial: Repeatedly compares batched items until the relevance scores stabilize.

+Use LLMs to rank anything.
+No fine-tuning.
+No domain-specific models.
+Just an off-the-shelf model and your ranking prompt.
+Typically runs in seconds and costs pennies.

 ## Getting started